Venture Capital

 When is the best moment to reach out to key referral sources?

-Using a relationship intelligence CRM platform lets you keep track of all your contacts and have access to real-time updates and notifications to stay abreast of key events happening within your network, giving you an authentic event-based reason to reach out to potential deal sources you are connected to.
+This gives you an authentic event-based reason to reach out to potential deal sources you are connected to.
 You can also set reminder cadences to ensure you stay engaged and at the top of your mind with your best deal sources.

 Building deeper relationships with your network is imperative to staying top of mind and developing an efficient deal-sourcing network.